App Comparisons

 Quick Answer

-For privacy, Proton Mail wins decisively over Gmail in July 2025.
+For privacy, Proton Mail wins decisively over Gmail.
 Proton Mail uses zero-access encryption and stores no readable user data, while Gmail scans email content to power its AI features.
-Proton’s free plan offers 1 GB of storage; Gmail offers 15 GB — but that storage advantage comes at a steep privacy cost.
+Proton’s free plan offers 1 GB of storage; Gmail offers 15 GB, but that storage advantage comes at a steep privacy cost.

-If digital privacy matters to you — whether for personal security or professional reasons — the choice between these two platforms has real consequences in 2025.
+If digital privacy matters to you, for personal security or professional reasons, the choice between these two platforms has real consequences.

 How Does Encryption Differ Between Proton Mail and Gmail?

-This distinction is critical.
-TLS protects data moving between servers, but once an email lands in Gmail’s infrastructure, Google can — and does — access its contents to power features like Smart Reply, spam filtering, and Google Assistant integrations.
+This distinction matters considerably.
+TLS protects data moving between servers, but once an email lands in Gmail’s infrastructure, Google can, and does, access its contents to power features like Smart Reply, spam filtering, and Google Assistant integrations.
 Proton’s architecture prevents this entirely by design, as explained in Proton’s zero-access encryption documentation.

 What About Emails Sent to Non-Proton Users?

 When a Proton Mail user sends an email to a Gmail address, full E2EE does not apply automatically.
-However, Proton allows senders to apply password-protected encryption for external recipients, adding a layer of security Gmail cannot match natively.
-Understanding how this works is foundational — our guide to end-to-end encryption explained covers the mechanics in plain language.
+Proton allows senders to apply password-protected encryption for external recipients, adding a layer of security Gmail cannot match natively.
+Understanding how this works is foundational, our guide to end-to-end encryption explained covers the mechanics in plain language.

 What Data Does Google Collect From Gmail Users?

-Google collects substantial data from Gmail users, including email metadata, contact lists, device information, and behavioral signals that feed its advertising ecosystem.
+Google collects substantial data from Gmail users, including email metadata, contact lists, and device information, all feeding its advertising ecosystem.
 While Google stopped scanning email content for ad targeting in 2017, it still processes email data for product features, and that data is accessible to Google employees and government requests under U.S. jurisdiction.

 Jurisdiction Matters More Than You Think